tier2tickets/Knowledge-Base/content/deployment/syncro.rst

 Syncro RMM Instructions
 =======================

-This guide will show you how to set up deployment for a build of Helpdesk Button Software through Ninja RMM.
-You will need an administrative login for Ninja RMM.
+This guide will show you how to set up deployment of Tier2Tickets with Syncro.

 Add Helpdesk Buttons to your Syncro System Tray Icon
 -----------